redhat-et/ilab-on-ocp/standalone/README.md

 creating a Kubernetes secret.
 In the example below, we create a secret called `sdg-data` within the `my-namespace` namespace, containing the necessary credentials.
 Ensure that you update the access key and secret key as needed.
 The `data_key` field refers to the name of the tarball file in the object store that holds the SDG data.
-In this case, it's named `sdg.tar.gz`, as we previously uploaded the tarball to the object store using this name.
+In this case, it's named `data.tar.gz`, as we previously uploaded the tarball to the object store using this name.

 ```bash